 At this stage you have proven your business model, but you’re struggling to turn aspirations into day-to-day reality.
 You are still responsible for all 28 areas of your business, but you don’t have the time or budget to hire 28 different experts.

 You need 1 person you can trust who can show you how everything in your business is connected, and which areas to prioritise first.

 Hello Blackboarders.
 But now it’s probably clear that I like to use color.
 I like to use color on the blackboard when I’m running strategy days.
 I like to use color on the whiteboard.
 If you’ve ever seen me, take notes, you know that I love to use color when I’m taking notes and if you jump into my diary you’ll see I use color to code my diary.
 Now why do I do that?
 Well, if you go all the way back to Blackboard Friday’s episode 7, we talked about roles and responsibilities for the business owner splitting your time down into four different categories.

-Black which is wealth, Green which is growth, Blue which is revenue, and Red which is admin.
-For me, color coding my diary along those lines helps me to do two things.
+For me, colour coding my diary along those lines helps me to do two things.
 One, it helps me to focus on different areas of activity at different times.
 If I’ve got a day full of sales meetings, I can have my head switched on just for sales.
 No point putting an administrative meeting right in the middle of that and similarly I can then look back and see where I’ve been spending my time.